P4o1o/LinearGeneticProgramming/lgp/README.md

 # Python Interface Documentation - Linear Genetic Programming (LGP)

-This Python interface provides a complete and high-performance binding for the LGP C library, designed to maintain the original C project nomenclature while ensuring an idiomatic and type-safe Python API.
+This Python interface provides a complete and high-performance binding for the LGP C library, designed with unified classes that directly inherit from ctypes.Structure, eliminating wrapper overhead while ensuring an idiomatic and type-safe Python API.

 ## 📚 Table of Contents
 1. [Architecture and Design](#architecture-and-design)